 More seafood recipes:

-We are lucky and fresh seafood is available all year long in our area.
+We are lucky that fresh seafood is available year-round in our area.
 We take full advantage of this and often have seafood several times a week.
 If you like seafood as we do, I hope you will check out some of my other favorite fish recipes:

-If you need more menu ideas, you can find all of my seafood recipes by clicking this link.
+If you need more menu ideas, you can find all of my seafood recipes here

 Southern Fried Fish Recipe